pataprogramming/tones/curriculum/01-piano-chords.md

 55 52)`, Overtone will play a chord if you type `(piano 48) (piano 55) (piano 52)` on a single line and evaluate it.
-In fact the sound will just be a single note, as Light Table will think that you're just asking it to evaluate the last of these: the `(piano 52)`
+In fact the sound will just be a single note, as Light Table will think that you're just asking it to evaluate the last of these, the `(piano 52)`.

 > At the REPL, writing `(piano 48) (piano 55) (piano 52)` in a single
-> line plays all of the notes of the chord at once.
+> line will play all of the notes of the chord at once.

 Knowing the number of the chord's notes, they can be combined together using a function, as discussed earlier in the ClojureBridge curriculum: